nasa-fornax/fornax-documentation/documentation/compute_environments.md

     This will create a new environment with python version 3.11, activate it, and then install a "numpy<2".

-    In order to use this new environment in a notebook, you'll need to install `ipykernel` inside the environment and then register it.
+    In order to use this new environment in a {term}`notebook <Jupyter Notebook>`, you'll need to install `ipykernel` inside the environment and then register it.

     ```sh
     uv pip install ipykernel
     python -m ipykernel install --name myenv --user
     ```

-    The kernel should show up in the jupyterlab main launcher page and in the kernel selection dropdown menu inside a running notebook.
+    The {term}`kernel <Kernel>` should show up in the JupyterLab main launcher page and in the kernel selection dropdown menu inside a running notebook.

     **Note**: It is recommended that you remove user environments that are no longer needed, as they may deplete your home storage.